-The Company's strategy is to focus more on profitability than on revenues, thus the Company has increased its engagement into the development of own brands business (especially in the last few years) that allows for higher gross profit margins.
-This included the development of tablets, smartphones, GPS and other product lines that are sold under Prestigio and Canyon brands in all regions of the Company's operations.
+The Company's strategy is to focus more on profitability, thus we continue to develop the own brand business that allows for higher gross profit margins.
+This includes the development of smartphones, tablets and other product lines that are sold under Prestigio and Canyon brands in all regions of the Company's operations.
+It also includes the efforts of the Company to develop new commercial products which will boost its sales and profitability; multiboards, digital signage are only a few products which have been successfully introduced.

-Following the dramatic quality issues faced by the Group, a full reshuffling of private labels took place, ensuring that quality is no longer an issue for the Company.
-This however came with a significant decrease of revenues since we had to sacrifice a very big majority of our revenues to be able to recover the brand that was suffering.
-The Company is undertaking a number of quality control measures to mitigate this risk, but given the volumes and the large amount of factories used to produce these products, these controls might not be enough.
+The Company is undertaking a number of quality control measures to mitigate this risk, but given the volumes and the large amount of factories used to produce these products, these controls might not be sufficient.
 Moreover, competition has already been intensified and the Company may not be able to sustain its profitability levels.